vatlab/vat-docs/content/Documentation/vtools_commands/use.md

 {{% notice tip %}}

-* Position-aware annotation databases (variant, position, and range) are ref-genome dependent.
+Position-aware annotation databases (variant, position, and range) are ref-genome dependent.
 Most such annotation databases are built for a particular build of reference genome, but some of them support multiple reference genomes.
+{{% /notice %}}

+{{% notice tip %}}
-* Newer databases usually contain more updated annotation information and usually use more recent build of reference genome.
+Newer databases usually contain more updated annotation information and usually use more recent build of reference genome.
 If you are using *hg18* and would like to use annotation databases that use build *hg19* of the reference genome, you can liftover your project to add *hg19* as an alternative reference genome.

 {{% /notice %}}

 <details><summary> Examples: Use system-provided annotation databases</summary> Let us get a project

-    % vtools import V1-3_hg19.vcf --build hg19
+    % vtools import V1-3_hg19_combine.vcf --build hg19

 This project uses build `hg19` of the reference genome, as shown in the output of command `vtools show`